MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-monitor-your-app.md

 ---
 #  How to monitor your application

 You can use any of the [Azure Developer CLI template](azure-dev-cli-overview.md#list-of-azd-templates) for this tutorial.
-We'll use the [Todo Application with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo).
+We'll use the [Todo Application with Node.js and Azure Cosmos DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo).

 By now, you should have your Azure resources provisioned and application deployed.
 If not, follow the steps in [get-started](get-started.md).